 Do you sometimes have dreams like Cole-Adams’s dream — a dream that [does] not feel like a dream?
 Do you feel memories rising in you that feel more alive than memories should ever feel?
 Do you get a feeling of sickness in your gut that you know — you just know — isn’t a sickness; and yet it is, it is?

 These days, I’m not much one for grand resolutions.
-I don’t know what path I’ll follow this year (though, in a more concrete sense, I know I’ll walk the sandy path in Aldinga Scrub, pictured above, over and over).
+I don’t know what path I’ll follow this year (though, hopefully I’ll get to walk one of the sandy paths in Aldinga Scrub, like the one pictured above, every now and then).
 I don’t know what 2018 holds, for me or for you.

 I do hope, though, that there will be some moments like Cole-Adams describes, for you and for me: those quiet moments after waking when you do not disavow the helpless, voiceless part of you; those moments when you accept finally that you cannot otherwise do what it is you need to do.

 Dreams can be disturbing sometimes.
 I often feel that there is a message that is trying to come through, our subconscious speaking to us, but I am at a loss to interpret it.